SamridhiShreyaa/Mini-RAFT/docs/teammate_3.md

 *   **Chaos Engineering**: Developing test strategies targeting network failures, dropouts, and multi-failure environments.

 ## Relevant RAFT Theory
-Teammate 3's focus tackles strict consistency under failure—a core reason RAFT is used over basic failover systems.
+This module ensures strict consistency under failure, a core reason RAFT is used over basic failover systems.
 Their domain manages log reconciliation, ensuring that an outdated lagging node drops uncommitted changes and retrieves an undisputed subset of data from the latest term leader.

 ## Architecture Diagram